apicore-engineering/vue-i18n-live-translator-plugin/README.md

-# Live Translator Plugin for Vue 2
+# Live Translator Plugin
+> [!WARNING]
+> Plugin has been updated to Vue 3 only.
+To use with Vue 2 please use the legacy `vue2` branch.

+## Demo
+Find a live demo app at: [https://apicore-engineering.github.io/vue-i18n-live-translator-plugin/](https://apicore-engineering.github.io/vue-i18n-live-translator-plugin/)

 ## Install
 ```bash